hw892/Lift-Programming/README.md

 - Ensure your contributions align with the project's objectives.
 - Follow the University's academic integrity policies.
 - For any contributions, include detailed comments and disclosures in your code.

 ---

+## License
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details.

+---